-Loantaka Brook Reservation is a general purpose park comprised of 744.38 acres with 8.16 miles of trails.
+Loantaka Brook Reservation is a general purpose park comprised of 883 acres with 9.9 miles of trails.
 This linear greenway through a lush flat terrain park is perfect for bicycling, jogging, hiking, horseback riding, cross-country skiing, and much more!
 There are both paved and unpaved trails through a variety of scenery.
 Digital trail maps are available online.

 Begin your adventure on the trail that meanders along the nearby Loantaka Brook.
 You can choose to walk the paved trail or make arrangements with Seaton Hackney Stables for a trail ride on horseback through unpaved trails through beautiful natural scenery!
-The natural wooded area is so scenic, and around each bend, tells a different story.
+The natural wooded area is so scenic, and around each bend, a different story is told.
 Enjoy crossing over Loantaka Brook on the wooden bridge and see the sparkling water, small fish dart among the rocks, and the beautiful greenery.
 At the end of the trail, you will come upon the Kitchell Road area.

 At the Kitchell Road area, you can fish, or pack a picnic and sit alongside the beautiful 5-acre Kitchell Pond.
 Bring your camera as the location is picturesque.
-Toss a Frisbee or ball, and enjoy the open green space or play on the nearby softball field.
+Toss a Frisbee or ball, and enjoy the open green space or play on the nearby athletic field.
 Continue on the trail that follows the meandering of Loantaka Brook with an interesting natural setting.
 Choose the trail to the left and you will complete your journey on Woodland Avenue parking area.
 If you choose the trail to the right, you reach the connection to the Helen Hartley Jenkins Woods.

 Follow Loantaka Brook through the Helen Hartley Jenkins Woods, natural woodland with serene trails.
 It is quite lovely and peaceful, and you can see the horses in the adjacent pastures enjoying a sunny day.
 Noted ecologists have called this area one of the finest untouched forests in the nation.
 At the completion of your journey, you reach Green Village Road, Chatham Township.

 If your group is larger than 25 people, take advantage of reservable picnic sites that include shelters, picnic tables, and charcoal grills.
+You can also reserve one of the athletic fields to organize a softball or soccer game.

-You can also reserve one of the ball fields to organize a softball or soccer game.
+You can also reserve one of the athletic fields to organize a softball or soccer game.
+For reservations, visit morrisparks.net and click on "online reservations" on the Reservations page or call 973.326.7631, option 1.

 The Park Commission acquired its first three land parcels on December 30, 1957, which were donated by J. Spencer Woods, the M. Hartley Dodges, and the George E. Potters.
 The vision of these donors was to create a linear greenway to protect Loantaka Brook.
 Seaton Hackney Stables was donated to the Park Commission on September 25, 1958 by Mr. and Mrs. Paul Moore.